automl/learna_tools/README.md

 The results of the script, including all models and configurations, will be saved to `results/bohb/<run_id>`, where the run id is defined by the first command line argument of the script (here `test_run`).

 The second argument defines the mode of the script (here `test`), while the third is the number of iterations that BOHB will run (here `20`).
+Feel free to adjust the parameters as needed, however, note that BOHB requires some iterations to build a model to sample configurations from.

 To reproduce the original meta-optimization run (NOT recommended) you can simply run